FFY00/BetterDiscordThemeMasterFile/README.md

 ## Info
-This theme is always up to date and constantly monitored.
+This theme is always up to date and constantly maintained.

 You can use this for your base transparency theme.